 This segment also seeks to minimize the costs of gas and power used in Occidental's various businesses.
 Also included in the midstream and marketing segment is OLCV.
-OLCV seeks to leverage Occidental's carbon management expertise through the development of CCUS projects, and invests in emerging low-carbon technologies that are expected to reduce Occidental's carbon footprint and enable others to do the same.
+OLCV seeks to leverage Occidental's experience with carbon management in EOR, major projects development and OxyChem plant operations to further the development of CCUS projects.
+OLCV invests in emerging low-carbon technologies that are expected to reduce Occidental's carbon footprint and ensure the long-term sustainability of Occidental's core businesses, and enable others to do the same.

 Capital is employed to sustain or expand assets to improve the competitiveness of Occidental's businesses.
-In 2023, capital expenditures related to the midstream and marketing segment totaled \$656 million, the majority of which were related to the construction of STRATOS.
+In 2024, capital expenditures related to the midstream and marketing segment totaled \$880 million, before contributions from noncontrolling interests, the majority of which were related to the construction of STRATOS.